thomastoumasu/fullstack/Fullstack/notes.md

   }

 11 CI
 Jenkins: self hosted, separate server for running the tasks in continuous integration
+github actions with yml file: remember how to share variables between jobs (with outputs), do not forget to check out the code (uses: actions/checkout@v4) and use the tools (for example, - uses: actions/setup-node@v4).
+Example pipeline in Patientor_fullstack.